 Or add in the busyness of this time of year.
 The pressure to live up to expectations to create the holiday a certain way for others, as well as ourselves, can become a stress-fest.

 Or the debt that we manage to accumulate while finding all those perfect presents for everyone on our gift list.

-Do we even remember – and take time to realize – that the perfect present is right before us?
-The gift of eternal life.
+Do we even remember—and take time to realize—that the perfect present is right before us?
+The gift of eternal life for those of us who have placed our faith in Christ.
 Something that will far outlast anything in our temporary world.

-So I’m reminding myself this year that it is all about the Savior that was born in the manger.
-It is all about that Baby that was born on earth and grew to be a man who would give His life for all mankind.
+So I’m reminding myself this year that it is all about the Savior who was born in the manger.
+It is all about that Baby who was born on earth and grew to be a man and would give His life for all mankind.
 A brutal death with the sins of the world on His back, Jesus paid the ultimate sacrifice.